bryanro/recipes/main/rice-bowl.md

 ## Steps

 1. Cook rice and combine all ingredients.
+Rice is pressure cooker is 1 cup water for every 1 cup rice.

 ## Source